 OptBlue makes it possible for a processor to settle American Express processing volume along with Visa, Mastercard, and Discover volume.
 Instead of receiving a separate, delayed deposit for American Express transactions, all credit card sales are sent in a single deposit in the time it takes to settle Visa and MasterCard volume.
 This means that American Express volume settles roughly one to four days faster through One Point than it does with a traditional American Express merchant account.

 One Point also streamlines the reporting of American Express volume.
 Instead of receiving a separate statement for American Express transactions, One Point makes it possible for a processor to report the card volume and charges for Visa, MasterCard, Discover and American Express on a single monthly statement.

 Should you accept American Express?

 High discount rates and delayed settlement lead many businesses to give careful consideration to the costs and benefits associated with accepting American Express credit cards.
-In fact, we help many businesses here at CardFellow that opt not to accept American Express, citing the costs.
+In fact, we help many businesses here at CardFellow that choose not to accept American Express, citing the costs.
 OptBlue has the potential to help keep Amex costs down, but it will still typically cost more than Visa or Mastercard transactions.